Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Alternative Researchers Join the Ley Line Craze

 Some people had varying views on ley lines.
-For example, another researcher in the matter, Paul Deveraux, suggested that all structures with the “henge” in its title were ley-markers for one or several ley lines (Ancient-Wisdom.com, 2009).
+For example, another researcher in the matter, Paul Deveraux, suggested that all structures with the “henge” in their title were ley-markers for one or several ley lines (Ancient-Wisdom.com, 2009).
 His interpretation was mild.
 That’s not always the case with other researchers.

-In 1969, writer John Michell wrote in his book, The View Over Atlantis, that ley lines had spiritual and mystical qualities that seemingly affected the alignments of land forms.
+In 1969, writer John Michell wrote in his book, The View Over Atlantis, that ley lines had spiritual and mystical qualities that seemingly affected the alignments of landforms.
 He based this concept on feng shui, an ancient Chinese concept pertaining to the spiritual powers of items placed in strategic locations.

 Michell’s book was a significant moment in the ley line concept.
 For one thing, it revived the term after it was all but forgotten by the public.